bastienjalbert/Statocashi/README.md

 **Start the Statocashi node** as a daemon
 > ``` root@bash: cd /path/to/cloned/statocashi/repo/src ```

 > ``` root@bash: ./bitcoind -conf=/statocashi/node_files/bitcoin.conf -daemon ```

-At this stage, you can access to your grafana node (http://ip_addr:3000) (default login admin/admin) and began to copy my Dashboard (from preview website) to your grafana.
+At this stage, you can access to your grafana node (http://ip_addr:3000) (default login admin/admin) and start to copy my Dashboards (from preview website) to your grafana.
 Don't forget to add the Datasource (graphite : localhost:8181) to your Grafana configuration file.

-Notice that you may have to totally sync your node to see coherent data ...
+Notice that you may have to totally synced your node to see coherent data ...
+Once your node is totally sync with the network run the script to get mining info :
+> ``` root@bash: nohup bash /statocashi/where_you_want/notify.sh & ```

-If you get trouble dont hesitate to open an issue !
+If you get trouble dont hesitate to open an issue or contact me !

 License
 -------